Katsuya100/DelegatePool/README.md

 ## How to Use
 ### Normal usage
 DelegatePool can be used with the following notation.
-If you do not use the using statement, performance may be degraded due to release leaks.
+If you do not use the using statement(or await using statement), performance may be degraded due to release leaks.
 ```.cs
 public static void Hoge()
 {